 We practiced taking a number card (I made them from 1 to 10) and putting that number of coins in the pot of gold.

-My daughter found this quite difficult with the higher numbers, but she can easily do it for the lower ones!
+My daughter found this quite difficult with the higher numbers, but she could easily do it for the lower ones!
 I also made mat with the coins already in the pot and the numbers already printed in the square.
-This will help Strawberry with one-on-one correspondence.
+This helped Strawberry with one-on-one correspondence.

 I also made ten frames.
 Some of them have just 1, 2, 3, etc. squares with coins.
 Other have all ten frames filled with a coin and the numeral written on top of it.
 With those, Strawberry lined the coins up on the frame and counted up to 10 as she did so.